RustMagazine/rustmagazine/content/issue-3/robjtede.md

 """
 ```

-**What is the current status of actix-web, and how does it compare to two years ago?
+**What is the current status of Actix Web, and how does it compare to two years ago?
 Are there any major changes or updates in the works?**

 ```quote
 author="Rob"